 First unveiled in the early 20th century, neon took the signage and advertising world by storm.
 It was the first form of illuminated signage and still lends an air of 1940s and 50s nostalgia to modern architecture and interior design today.
 Neon fell out of popularity with concerns over the lead used to make the glass tubing, and the mercury used to make certain colors of neon.
 Safety concerns, inefficiency, and expense caused sign makers to look for other ways to light signs.

 The modern-day answer to efficient lighting comes in the form of light-emitting diodes, otherwise known as LEDs.
 LEDs are bulbs about the size of a pea that fit easily into an electrical circuit.
-The use of LEDs in electrical signage has increased significantly over the few decades.
+The use of LEDs in electrical signage has increased significantly over the last few decades.
 They are more advanced, brighter, and eco-friendly.
-This type of lighting has several advantages over neon, incandescent, and fluorescent lights, which make it the preferred light source of many customers for signage.
-Indeed, even the “neon” you see today isn’t true neon signage, but rather LEDs.
+This type of lighting has several advantages over neon, incandescent, and fluorescent lights, which make it the preferred light source solution for many customers.
+Indeed, even most of the “neon” you see today isn’t true neon signage, but rather LEDs, which we call faux neon.

 We can attribute a portion of the growth of demand for LEDs to businesses’ desire to be more sustainable.
 LEDs typically convert most of their energy use into light rather than heat and can last up to 10 years.
 LEDs are also safer than other forms of lighting, like neon, because they do not contain any mercury.